bosch-io/iot-things-examples/octopus-telemetry/README.md

 Click _Execute_ to submit the request.

-Upon success, you have created a _device_ in the context of Bosch IoT Hub associated with credentials, and an empty _digital twin_ in _thing_ notation associated with your policy.
+Upon success, you have created a _device_ in the context of Bosch IoT Hub associated with credentials, and an empty _digital twin_ in _thing_ notation associated with a default policy.

 ## Prepare the Octopus device with Arduino